 Every year, billions of dollars in wages are stolen from millions of workers throughout the United States, including many here in the Commonwealth of Massachusetts.
 Workers are not paid the minimum wage, are not paid overtime, are misclassified as independent contractors, or are not paid at all.
 Although it is a serious problem throughout our society, wage theft particularly impacts countless numbers of immigrants who are especially vulnerable due to their status issues.

-Watch this 3 minute video video taken at an event at the Massachusetts state house where those in attendance, including some of us, were supporting an anti-wage theft bill.
+Watch this 3 minute video taken at an event at the Massachusetts State House where those in attendance, including some of us, were supporting an anti-wage theft bill.